• Skip to primary navigation

 Best places to see monkeys in Costa Rica

-The Osa Peninsula is the only place where you can find all four species of monkeys.
+The Osa Peninsula is the only place where you can see all four species of monkeys in the same place.

 You can read more about monkeys in Costa Rica.